huangfeng/docs/data/api/ui.suggest_setmastervalue.md

 @params:
-- value		any		new value of master control
+- value		string		new value of master control

 @example: